Rysy: History

-The first known ascent was made in 1840, by Ede Blásy and his guide Ján Ruman-Driečny, Sr. The first winter ascent was completed in 1884, by Theodor Wundt and Jakob Harvey.
+The first known ascent was made in 1840, by Ede Blásy and his guide Ján Ruman-Driečny Sr. The first winter ascent was completed in 1884, by Theodor Wundt and Jakob Harvey.

-Tourism

-Rysy is the highest peak in the Tatra Mountains that is accessible to individual tourists on foot without a mountain guide.
+Hiking the peak

-It is possible to ascend the peak from the Slovak side, starting at Štrbské pleso and passing Chata pod Rysmi, a mountain chalet at an altitude of 2250 m.
-Between November 1 and June 15, the trail and chalet on the Slovak side is closed.
+It is possible to reach the peak from the Slovak side, starting at Štrbské pleso and passing Chata pod Rysmi, a mountain chalet at an altitude of 2250 m.
+Between November 1 and June 1, the trail and chalet on the Slovak side are closed.

-The mountain can also be ascended from the Polish side coming from the Morskie Oko lake, which is a more spectacular route, but at the same time more difficult and more exposure.
+The mountain can also be ascended from the Polish side coming from the Morskie Oko lake, which is a more spectacular route, but at the same time brings more difficulties and exposure.
 The trail leads from Morskie Oko to Czarny Staw, and from there first along the northern slope and then the west wall.
-Due to this location, winter conditions prevail on this trail very often still in the second half of June and winter equipment is required to ascent.
+Due to its location, the trail can have snow cover until the second half of June, and winter equipment might be required for the ascent then.

 The winter ascent from the Polish side is a serious climb requiring the right equipment (crampons, ice axe) and skills, often with a large avalanche threat.
 There have been serious avalanche events, including fatal ones.
-The average slope of the slope above the Czarny Staw is around 30 degrees.
-In the Rysa couloir, about 40 degrees to its half.
-In the upper part, the incline reaches up to 44 degrees.
+The average slope of the route above the Czarny Staw is around 30 degrees.
+In the Rysa couloir, the slope is about 40 degrees to its halfway point, and in the upper part, the incline reaches up to 44 degrees.

 Since the accession of Poland and Slovakia to the Schengen Agreement in 2007, the border between the two countries may be easily crossed at this point like at any other.